-If you don't have Allow Checkout or Enable Presence turned on in your Check-in configuration settings then the other states described below don't apply.
-The person will be Checked-in unless the Check-in Manager is used to Delete their check-in attendance entirely.
+If you don't have check-out or presence enabled in your Check-in configuration settings then the other states described below don't apply.
+The person will be marked as Present (see below) unless the Check-in Manager is used to Delete their check-in attendance entirely.